hofstadter-io/mvs/README.md

 # MVS

-A flexible MVS tool and library based on Go mods.
+`mvs` is a flexible tool and library based on Go mods.

-Create module systems with [Minimum Version Selection](https://research.swtch.com/vgo-mvs) semantics for any language, and generally any mix of git repositories and package managers.
+Use and create module systems with [Minimum Version Selection](https://research.swtch.com/vgo-mvs) semantics and manage dependencies `go mod` style.
+Mix any set of language, code bases, git repositories, package managers, and subdirectories.
 Manage polyglot and monorepo codebase dependencies with [100% reproducible builds](https://github.com/golang/go/wiki/Modules#version-selection) from a single tool.

 ### Features

-- Based on go mods MVS system for 100% reproducible builds.
+- Based on go mods MVS system, aiming for 100% reproducible builds.
 - Recursive dependencies, version resolution, and code instrospection.
 - Custom module systems with custom file names and vendor directories.
 - Control configuration for naming, vendoring, and other behaviors.